 If the case has been served correctly on the other party, the case can be judged by default for failure to appear.
 The other party is informed of the procedural steps in writing.

 See reply to question 1.
 Submission of messages and documents by e-mail is not permitted, as adequate security cannot be guaranteed.

 No, judicial documents may not be served or notified via the internet.
-However, many judgments are published at http://www.rechtspraak.nl/ and are assigned an LJN number, enabling them to be easily retrieved.
+However, many judgments are published on the website of De Rechtspraak and are assigned an ECLI number, enabling them to be easily retrieved.
 The president of the sitting usually decides whether the judgment is to be placed on the aforementioned website.
 Not all judgments are placed on the internet - only those with judicial relevance or in which there is significant (media) interest are posted.